SaraElbesomy4/Scene-Text-Detection/README.md

 ### The available notebooks:

-1.Scenc Text Detection - Test Pretrained Model on Test data.ipynb
+1. Scenc Text Detection - Test Pretrained Model on Test data.ipynb

 use the pretrained model on Total text data.

-2.Testing CPTN Model on ICDAR 2015 Dataset.ipynb
+2. Testing CPTN Model on ICDAR 2015 Dataset.ipynb

 use the pretrained model on its original data (ICDAR 2015).
 .